English

 Printable parts for Original Prusa

-This article is also available in following languages:
+Article is also available in following languages

 Plastic parts used on our 3D printers are printed by the same machines, holding on to the original idea of the RepRap project.
-If you want to print replacement parts or upgrades, have your printer in a different color, or modify the parts, they are all available online.
+If you want to print replacement parts or upgrades, have your printer in a different color, or modify parts, they are all available online.

 The naming of printable parts